Phoenix Domestic Violence Lawyer

 Contact a Phoenix criminal defense attorney today!

 Have you been accused of domestic violence?
-If so, the legal team at Knowles Law Firm can provide you with the aggressive defense you need to fight your domestic violence charges.
+If so, the legal team at Knowles Law Firm, PLC can provide you with the aggressive defense you need to fight your domestic violence charges.
 Prosecutors and law enforcement officials do not take accusations of domestic violence lightly.
 If they suspect you of committing domestic violence they will launch a thorough investigation into the allegations against you, and if they find sufficient evidence, they will prosecute you to the fullest extent of the law.